William-Yeh/vag2inv/README.md

 For platforms *with* or *without* native Ansible support, including Windows.

-This guide demonstrates how to use a Ansible-in-VM as the Ansible control machine (refer to the "[Vagrant Box for Ansible Control Machine](https://github.com/William-Yeh/ansible-vagrantbox)" project for more information).
+This guide demonstrates how to **use an Ansible-in-VM as the control machine** (refer to the "[Vagrant Box for Ansible Control Machine](https://github.com/William-Yeh/ansible-vagrantbox)" project for more information).
+In this case, target managed nodes cannot be reached at `127.0.0.1`.
+Therefore, we need **vag2inv**'s `--vm` mode to dig further into the target VM's inet address.

 #### Single managed node